-- Community facilities, services, rural transport, affordable housing, community development, reduction of poverty and care of the elderly
+- Community facilities, services, transport, open spaces affordable housing, community development, reduction of poverty and care of the elderly

 - Community or local events

 - Enterprise to generate skills, employment and tourism; reducing poverty, isolation and disadvantage, improving rural business opportunities, building the capacity of community and voluntary organisations, supporting innovation and social enterprise

-- Sport, recreation and improving the health of residents
+- Sport, recreation and improving the health and well-being of residents

 - Promoting care and support of vulnerable people; improving community safety; minimising isolation and maximising well-being.